vahgar/token_auth_custom/README.md

             url(r'^api-token-auth/', obtain_expiring_auth_token),
      ]

-Now you can make curl request as per the original DRF documentation.
+Now you can make curl request to above url as per the original DRF documentation.